 8. College research

 It’s never too early to start researching for college.
 Especially if you’re a junior, it’s important to start thinking about college if you haven’t already.
 Have discussions with your parents about your options.
-Join in on college admission webinars since you have the time, and research majors and admission criteria to build and/or finalize your college list.
+Join college admission webinars while you have the time, and research majors and admission criteria to build or finalize your college list.

 9. Study for SAT or ACT

-A little bit of test preparation can seriously increase your scores, especially when you have the time to really focus on it.
+A little (or a lot of) test preparation can seriously increase your scores, especially when you have the time to really focus on it.
 Even if it’s just a practice test or a bit of extra reading, use these two weeks to get ahead on your studying.
 If you’re an upperclassman, your test date in the spring will be here before you know it!

 10. Update your résumé